Resilient. Safe. Compliant.

 Final Word – My 2 cents

 Solar is a relatively resilient industry, yes.
+The groundbreaking advances – like space solar – speak volumes of it.

 However, no project or plant is ‘born’ crisis-proof.
 And let’s face it, this isn’t the last crazy thing that will happen to us – I mean come on, it’s renewables we’re talking about!